Kidney stones - what to ask your doctor

-You have or had a kidney stone, a solid piece of material that forms in your kidney.
-The kidney stone may be stuck in your ureters (the tubes that carry urine from your kidneys to your bladder).
+A kidney stone is a solid piece of material that forms in your kidney.
+The kidney stone may be stuck in your ureter (the tube that carries urine from your kidneys to your bladder).
 It also may be stuck in your bladder or urethra (the tube that carries urine from your bladder to outside your body).
 A stone can block the flow of your urine and cause great pain.

 Below are some questions you may want to ask your doctor.

 Nephrolithiasis - what to ask your doctor; Renal calculi - what to ask your doctor; What to ask your doctor about kidney stones